VysotskiVadim/VysotskiVadim.blog/_posts/2019-08-06-kotlin-coroutines-async-await-done-right.markdown

 Operation was cancelled
 ```

 Cancellation is dangerous - most developers aren't aware of its importance.
-Tutorials don't tell you about cancellations, try to google C# or Ecma Script *async/await* tutorials.
+Tutorials don't tell you about cancellations, try to google C# or Java Script *async/await* tutorials.
 Even if you're experienced developer - it probably won't help because issue isn't actual for pre *async/await* approach like callbacks.

 The worst thing about cancellation related crashes - it's might be challenging to spot them: local servers are fast, navigation could be not trivial and so on.
 But believe me you will find all wrong handled cancellations in crash reports from prod.